publysher/docker-hugo/README.md

 # About this forked repository

-This forked respository is currently using `hugo v0.30.2`.
-If you need to a newer hugo version, please feel free to let me know. =)
+This forked respository contains more updated version of hugo.
+If you need other hugo version, please feel free to let me know. =)

+## Available versions

+- 0.30.2
+- 0.46 (latest)

 ---